 An impairment loss is recognized in the event facts and circumstances indicate the carrying amount of a long-lived asset may not be recoverable, and an estimate of future undiscounted cash flows is less than the carrying amount of the asset.
 Impairment is recorded based on the excess of the carrying amount of the impaired asset over the fair value.
 Generally, fair value represents the Company's expected future cash flows from the use of an asset or group of assets, discounted at a rate commensurate with the risks involved.
-There were no impairments for fiscal years ended January 31, 2023 and 2022.
+There were no impairments for fiscal years ended January 31, 2024 and 2023.

-Net Income (loss) per Share
+Net Income per Share

-For fiscal year 2023, net income per share is calculated by dividing net income by the diluted weighted-average number of common shares outstanding.
-There were zero anti-dilutive shares in fiscal 2023.
-For fiscal year 2022, approximately 96,000 shares of common stock equivalents were excluded in the computation of diluted net loss per share, as the effect would be anti-dilutive since the Company reported a net loss.
-The following table sets forth the computation of basic and diluted loss per share:
+For fiscal year 2024, net income per share is calculated by dividing net income by the diluted weighted-average number of common shares outstanding.
+The following table sets forth the computation of basic and diluted income per share:

-January 31, 1,
+January 31,

-2023 2022
+2024 2023

-(In thousands, e xcept per share)
+er share)

 Numerator

-Net income (loss) \$ 16,547 \$ (15,136)
+Net income \$ 21,910 \$ 16,547

 Denominator

-Weighted-average shares - basic 16,142 15,954
+Weighted-average shares - basic 16,295 16,142

-Dilutive effect of common stock equivalents from equity incentive plans 50
+Dilutive effect of common stock equivalents from equity incentive plans 93 50

-Weighted-average shares 16,192 15,954
+Weighted-average shares 16,388 16,192

-Net income (loss) per common share
+Net income per common share

-Basic \$ 1.03 \$ (0.95)
+Basic \$ 1.34 \$ 1.03

-Diluted \$ 1.02 \$ (0.95)
+Diluted \$ 1.34 \$ 1.02